amar-jay/nebula/README.md

 ## Technologies and Frameworks Used

-- **Gazebo**: A powerful simulation tool for robotics and autonomous systems.
+- **Gazebo**: A simulation tool for robotics and autonomous systems.
 - **ArduPilot**: An open-source autopilot system supporting various types of vehicles.
 - **PySide6**: Our applicaation is built with PySide6 using the qfluentwidget library (We also use a modified version of it -- not in this repo)
-- **PyTorch**: An open-source machine learning library for Python, used for integrating machine learning capabilities.
-- **YOLO**: A state-of-the-art object detection system, used for detecting and tracking objects in the simulation.
+- **YOLO**: An object detection system, used for detecting and tracking objects in the simulation.

 ### Commands
 ```bash